Rational evaluation of various epidemic models based on the COVID-19 data of China: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, based on the COVID-19 data of seven provinces/cities in China during the spring of 2020, we make a systematical investigation on the forecast ability of eight widely used empirical functions, four statistical inference methods and five dynamical models reported in the literature.
-We highlight the significance of a well balance between model complexity and accuracy, over-fitting and under-fitting, as well as model robustness and sensitivity.
-We further introduce the Akaike information criterion, root mean square errors and robustness index to quantify these three golden means and to evaluate various epidemic models/methods.
+In this paper, based on the COVID-19 data of seven provinces/cities in China during the spring of 2020, we make a systematical investigation on the forecast ability of seven widely used empirical functions, four statistical inference methods and five dynamical models reported in the literature.
+We highlight the significance of a good balance between model complexity and accuracy, over-fitting and under-fitting, as well as model robustness and sensitivity for model performance.
+Quantitative analyses are made with respect to the Akaike information criterion, root mean square error and robustness coefficient.

 Through extensive simulations and detailed comparisons, we find that the inflection point plays a crucial role for making reliable forecasts, in agreement with previous reports \cite{zhao2019simple}.
 The RMSE of model prediction decays exponentially with respect to the size of training data set, while the model robustness characterized through the variance of final epidemic size also approaches to unity rapidly after the inflection point.
 Furthermore, the forecast abilities of several epidemic models are also closely related to the inflection point.
-For example, the estimated basic reproduction number $R_0$ by the exponential growth method exhibits a transition from overestimation to underestimation with the increasing in the size of training data set, and the inflection point acts as the demarcation.
+For example, the estimated basic reproduction number $R_0$ by the exponential growth method exhibits a transition from overestimation to underestimation with the increase of the training data set, and the inflection point acts as the demarcation.